Pentagon says Poland’s jet offer for Ukraine ‘not tenable’

 Former Soviet-bloc NATO members Bulgaria and Slovakia also still have Soviet-made fighter jets in their air forces.

+Additional air-defense capabilities are the No. 1 priority for Ukraine’s military right now, the country’s defense attache in Washington, Maj.
+Gen. Borys Kremenetskyi, told The Associated Press on Tuesday after returning from a meeting at the Pentagon.
+“It can be ground-based air-defense systems.
+It can be fighter jets, whatever possible,” he said.

+Ukraine also needs additional anti-tank, anti-armor weapons and coastal defense capabilities to defend against Russian ships in the south, he said.

-The handover of Poland’s 28 Soviet-made MiG-29s would signal Western resolve to do more to deter Russia.
-Militarily, it would be unlikely to be a game-changer.
-The number of aircraft is relatively small.
-The MiG-29s also are inferior to more sophisticated Russian aircraft and could be easy prey for Russian pilots and Russian missiles.
+The handover of Poland’s 28 Soviet-made MiG-29s would signal Western resolve to do more for Ukraine.
+Militarily, however, the number of planes offered would make it unlikely to be a game-changer.
+And MiG-29s are inferior to more sophisticated Russian aircraft and could be easy prey for Russian pilots and Russian missiles.

-Russia has warned that supporting Ukraine’s air force would be seen in Moscow as participating in the conflict and open up suppliers to possible retaliation.

-It would also weaken Poland’s own air force at a time of heightened danger in Eastern Europe.
+A senior U.S. defense official has said Ukrainians are flying relatively few of their existing aircraft, for relatively little time, as it is.
+The defense official, who spoke on condition of anonymity to discuss the U.S. assessment, said it’s possible that Ukraine does not need more planes and would benefit most from more of the weapons it uses effectively every day, including anti-aircraft Stinger and anti-tank Javelin missiles.

+The official also said that Russia currently has the capacity to reach almost the entire country of Ukraine with its surface-to-air missiles, including from within Russia and from ships in the Black Sea.

-A transfer of the MiGs to Ukraine is fraught with complications as neither NATO nor the European Union want to be seen as directly involved in the transaction, which will significantly raise already extreme tensions with Russia.
-The U.S. has no plan to directly transfer the planes to Ukraine.
+Any MiG transfer is fraught with complications.
+Neither NATO nor the European Union wants to be seen as directly involved in such a transaction, which would sharply raise already extreme tensions with Russia.

 In order to maintain the pretense that NATO and the EU are not direct participants in the Ukraine conflict, U.S. and Polish officials have been considering a variety of options.
 One begins with the “donation” of Poland’s MiGs to the United States, as Poland announced on Tuesday.

-Under one scenario that has been floated, Poland would deliver the fighter jets to the U.S. base in Germany, where they would be repainted and flown to a non-NATO, non-European Union country.
-Ukrainian pilots would then come to fly them to Ukraine, under that proposal.
+Under one scenario, Poland would deliver the fighter jets to the U.S. base in Germany, where they would be repainted and flown to a non-NATO, non-EU country.
+Ukrainian pilots would then come to fly them to Ukraine.

-No country has been publicly identified as a transit point, but Kosovo, a non-aligned country that is very friendly with the United States, has been mentioned as one of several nations that might be willing to serve as a middleman.
+No country has been publicly identified as a transit point, but Kosovo, a non-aligned country that is very friendly with the United States, has been mentioned as one of several nations that might be willing to serve as a middle point.

+Poland’s proposed gift would also weaken Poland’s own air force at a time of heightened danger in eastern Europe.

 Poland had been asking for the U.S. to provide it with F-16 fighter jets to replace the MiGs.